Fully Trusted Casinos

 9

-1175 views
+2223 views

 In the world of Counter-Strike: Global Offensive (now Counter-Strike 2), a whole industry of online casinos has emerged, masquerading as entertainment with virtual items – skins.
-Millions of gamers are fond of opening cases (virtual "chests" with random prizes) and betting on skin roulettes, often without realizing that they are participating in an uncontrolled gambling tournament.
+Millions of gamers are fond of opening cases (virtual "chests" with random prizes) and betting on skin roulettes, often without realising that they are participating in an uncontrolled gambling tournament.
 By 2016, the turnover of this shadow market was estimated at $5 billion – and all this without any regulation or age restrictions.
 Unlike legal and reliable casinos, they do not ask for a passport from a 14-year-old schoolchild.

 CSGOEmpire, Hellcase, and Other Case Sites: How Do Scam Schemes Work?